MarkusOttela/ot-harjoitustyo/Documentation/04 - Testing.md

 ## Integration tests

-The integration tests for databases are done as part of serialization and deserialization of the objects, and loading them from the databases
+The integration tests for databases are done as part of serialization and deserialization of the objects, and loading them from the databases.

 ## System testing